Users who can generate screens themselves, can make use of our Alias plugin.

 To set up an Alias plugin, first provide the absolute URL of your image.

-Make sure the image is Bitmap, 800x480 pixels, 1-bit sRGB 2c, and of size 48062B.
+Make sure the image is 1 bit bitmap(bmp3) or 1 bit PNG, 800x480 pixels.
 See here for a hint on generating this format with ImageMagick.

 Type - Plain Text